Day 5: containers (all kinds… bought from a flea market), sow seeds, audio blog activities, work on the “public fruit map” @ google maps

 From the nearby Qutub nursery, I requested the head gardener, Ram Shankar, to come over to the shelter and demonstrate and explain to us the process of sowing the vegetable seeds and preparing the seedlings.
 I am interested in seeing if I can get the children connected to the gardener community over the long term.
 I see a lot of potential there for the exchange of knowledge and skills.

 Later we started talking about making a map of fruit which the children had seen or eaten in the public spaces of Delhi.
 The children described jamun, banana, amrud and mango.
 They also described temples, gurudwaras where they go food for free on a regular basis.
 We worked on a map of many of these places on Day 5.

 Day 2: a simple discussion on nutrition, diet and vegetables. in simple flower-pots we sowed chilli, radish and spinach seeds.

-Day 3: get baskets, setup baskets, get containers made, talk to neighborhood gardeners, put audio recordings on the Internet
+Day 3: get baskets, set up baskets, get containers made, talk to neighbourhood gardeners, put audio recordings on the Internet

 Mitti Chakkar (Hindi), Soil circle (English), exploring urban soil ecology

 An effort to sample/archive soil from public spaces around Delhi, grow mustard plants (sarson) in it.
 Sarson acts as a phytoremediation agent and cleans the soil of toxins like Lead by storing it in its cells instead.

 I will post some sketches from my notebook soon.

 updated: September 8th, 2008